kiswa/TaskBoard/README.md

 TaskBoard is currently being re-written from scratch.
 The `master` and `dev` branches are still maintained, but are not getting new features at this time.

-If you'd like to see how it's progressing, take a look at [the `re-write` branch](https://github.com/kiswa/TaskBoard/tree/re-write) (keeping in mind it's still a work in progress at this point).
+If you'd like to see how it's progressing, take a look at [the `re-write` branch](https://github.com/kiswa/TaskBoard/tree/re-write) (keeping in mind it's still a work in progress at this point) or the [GitHub Project](https://github.com/kiswa/TaskBoard/projects/1?fullscreen=true).

 # TaskBoard